How I setup my developer blog.

 - Static generation in order have faster performance, more security, SEO and portability

-I've enjoyed using Next.js for larger projects and was curious how it might fare for a simple blog.
-This is an incredibly easy framework to get started with their learning site.
-Since I was wanting to be able to write blog posts in Markdown this I discovered Nextra.
-Nextra allows for writing in Markdown or with react components using either .md
+I've enjoyed using Next.js (opens in a new tab) for larger projects and was curious how it might fare for a simple blog.
+This is an incredibly easy framework to get started with their learning site (opens in a new tab).
+Since I was wanting to be able to write blog posts in Markdown this I discovered Nextra (opens in a new tab).
+Nextra allows for writing in Markdown or with react components using either .md, .mdx, .ts, or .tsx.
+This allow for a lot of flexibility when authoring blog posts.

 I also wanted to try authoring in vanilla CSS yet still support legacy browsers through inserting vendor prefixes (where needed) at build time.
 Luckily Next.js makes this super easy (opens in a new tab) as this feature is built into the framework.

-While I've enjoyed working in Next.js, react (in typescript), vanilla CSS (utilizing postcss), I could see myself recreating my blog in the future with tools like 11ty, Svelte or something different just to experiment with different technology.
+While I've enjoyed working in Next.js, react (in typescript), vanilla CSS (utilizing postcss), I could see myself recreating my blog in the future with tools like 11ty (opens in a new tab), Svelte (opens in a new tab) or something (opens in a new tab) different (opens in a new tab) just to experiment with different technology.
 If I do, I'll be sure to provide an update!

 Summary